Vinland Saga (TV series): Season 1

 Shūhei Yabuta had been working as 3D CGI animator with Wit Studio CEO Tetsuya Nakatake on several projects, including the anime series Attack on Titan and Kabaneri of the Iron Fortress.
 He was gradually given more responsibilities involving directing and scriptwriting from 2012.
 Yabuta was a fan of the Vinland Saga manga and his ideas for an anime series resonated with the producer, and he was given the opportunity to direct the series.
 He researched the Vikings but believed the biggest appeal of the series was in the handling of the characters.
 He found the artwork of the manga very detailed which was difficult to animate, and noted that designer Takahiko Abiru was put through some challenges to replicate it.
 Art director Yūsuke Takeda was requested by Yabuta to give both backgrounds and designs strong presences.
 Yabuta found the Viking ships challenging to model in 3D CGI animation.

 From the first chapter, Seko was impressed by the manga author Makoto Yukimura's storytelling to the point of considering it one of his three favorite manga.
 Nevertheless, Seko mentioned the anime would have its own take on the story.
-While the anime begins chronologically while the manga uses flashbacks, so Throfinn's growth develops from different perspectives.
+While the anime begins chronologically while the manga uses flashbacks, so Thorfinn's growth develops from different perspectives.
 Yabuta wanted to focus more on Thorfinn's upbringing in Iceland rather than using the Vikings to show his origins.
 With the need of animating several fight scenes, the team used 3D CG with the action and camerawork as a set.
 In retrospect, Yabuta found the fight scenes were difficult to animate due to multiple storyboards.
 When the anime finale aired in Japan, Yabuta wrote, "This big incident changed everything for Thorfinn, but his story will continue!".